M720111120126/OleanderJS/README-English.md

 “--version” or “-v” Get the API version “--skip-env-check” or “-e” Skip environment check

-Can also be specified in build.json5
+Can also be specified in build.json5 or build.toml

+[compile-option] # Additional compilation command options, not required (can be empty but cannot be deleted) version = true # Get the API version, use true or false to control skip_env_check = true # Skip environment check, use true or false to control fapi_version = "ArkPRO" # Specify the API version, there are two versions available: object and ark

 "compile-option": {
   "version": true,// Get the API version, use true or false to control "skip_env_check": true,// Skip environment check, use true or false to control